Mercateo/component-check/README.md

 So, what do you need to know about Redux?
 Instead of declaring some components and set the state of each component separately, we declare the state _first_ and dependent on the state what components should be rendered.
 We also don't have a state for every component, but a _global_ state ("global" = inside one Redux application).
 This global state is called [_store_](http://redux.js.org/docs/basics/Store.html).
 But of course we don't want manage a big, complex single state for our application.
 With [_reducers_](http://redux.js.org/docs/basics/Reducers.html) we can manage only small slices of our store.
 They will update our state by creating _a new one_, because our state is [immutable](https://en.wikipedia.org/wiki/Immutable_object).
 That is important to keep in mind.
 We can't update an old state, we can only create a new one.
 This allows will give us nice [debugging features](https://github.com/gaearon/redux-devtools) and performance gains, because states can be compared by pointer references instead of by value.
 The reducers are triggered by dispatching [_actions_](http://redux.js.org/docs/basics/Actions.html).

 An action describes our state change.
 The reducer will make this change.
 The store holds the state.
-A reducer therefor has a very simple signature: it accepts a state and an action and returns a new state (`(state, action) -> newState`).
+A reducer therefore has a very simple signature: it accepts a state and an action and returns a new state (`(state, action) -> newState`).

 While Redux is often used with React, it doesn't have to.
 It is a standalone framework to manage state in an app.
 But because React is only concerned about our view and not our state they complement each other very well.
 So take the [_React example for static components_](#react) and install Redux itself as well as a small helper package to use Redux more easily with React: